Tori Tsui: Activism

-McCartney subsequently sponsored Tsui to sail across the Atlantic to COP25 as part of Sail To The COP - a think tank initiative involving 36 youths to attend the 2019 United Nations Climate Change Conference in Santiago, Chile.
-Due to civil unrest in Chile, the event was relocated to Madrid.
-While in Martinique, the delegates worked remotely on COP25.
-The ship finally docked in Cartagena.
+McCartney subsequently sponsored Tsui to sail across the Atlantic to COP25 as part of 'Sail to the COP', a think tank initiative supporting 36 young people to attend the 2019 United Nations Climate Change Conference in Santiago.
+Due to civil unrest in Chile, the summit was relocated to Madrid.
+While in Martinique, the delegates worked remotely on COP25 before their ship finally docked in Cartagena.

-While in Colombia, Tsui spent four months facilitating a new project called Sail for Climate Action.
-The project's purpose was to bring Latin American, Indigenous and Caribbean youth activists to attend the United Nations Climate Change Intersessional SB52 in Bonn, Germany.Later, Sail for Climate Action was rebranded to Unite for Climate Action.
-The project collaborated with the German Ministry in 2020.
+Whilst in Colombia, Tsui spent four months facilitating a project called 'Sail for Climate Action'.
+Its purpose was to bring Latin American, Indigenous and Caribbean youth activists to attend the 52nd session of the Subsidiary Bodies (SB52) under the United Nations Framework Convention on Climate Change in Bonn.
+The project was later rebranded as 'Unite for Climate Action', and was supported by the German Government in 2020.

-In 2021, Tsui launched the Pass the Mic initiative with Dominique Palmer, Frances Fox, George Steedman Jones and Elijah Mckenzie-Jackson as a way to shed light on the climate crisis.
-The campaign was focused on targeting brands, figures and organisation to spotlight frontline climate activists and people affected by the climate change.
-Tsui has also spoken out on the #StopCambo Campaign against North Sea oil and gas in decision making spaces, leading a protest against Ben Van Beurden at TED Countdown in Edinburgh.
-Later that year she attended the 2021 United Nations Climate Change Conference.
-Emma Watson invited Tsui to participate in a New York Times climate hub event alongside Amanda Gorman, Malala Yousafzai, Greta Thunberg, Vanessa Nakate, Dominique Palmer, Mya-Rose Craig, Viviam Villafana and Daphne Frias.
+In 2021, Tsui launched the 'Pass the Mic' initiative with Dominique Palmer, Elijah McKenzie-Jackson and others as a way to draw greater attention to the climate crisis.
+The campaign was focused on targeting brands, public figures and organisations to spotlight frontline climate activists and communities affected by climate change.
+It was started in response to David Attenborough's office retiring his Instagram account of 6.2 million followers.

+Tsui has also supported the "Stop Cambo" campaign against North Sea oil and gas expansion, including leading a protest against Dutch businessman Ben Van Beurden at the 2021 TED Countdown summit in Edinburgh.

+Later that year, she attended the 2021 United Nations Climate Change Conference in Glasgow.
+Emma Watson invited Tsui to participate in a New York Times COP26 Hub event alongside Amanda Gorman, Malala Yousafzai, Greta Thunberg, Vanessa Nakate, Dominique Palmer, Mya-Rose Craig, Daphne Frias and Ati Viviam Villafaña.

+Tsui was featured in British Vogue as part of the Women 25 cohort featuring RAYE, Jodie Comer, Cora Corre and Lila Moss.
+She has also won awards and been featured in Elle Magazine and Cosmopolitan Magazine and received the Tenacious Award for her campaigning.

-In January 2023, Tsui, a long-term collaborator of Billie Eilish, was invited to be on the digital front cover of Vogue with Billie Eilish, Quannah Chasinghorse, Xiye Bastida, Isaias Hernandez, Ryan Berberet, Nalleli Cobo, Wawa Gatheru and Maya Penn.Tsui works in Stop Rosebank campaign as partnership consultant.
-In January 2025, the campaign group successfully won their court case against Ithaca Energy and Equinor.
-Tsui works as climate justice leadwith Brian Eno's organisation EarthPercent.
+As a collaborator of Billie Eilish, in January 2023 Tsui was invited to appear on the digital front cover of Vogue with Eilish, Quannah Chasinghorse, Xiye Bastida, Isaias Hernandez, Nalleli Cobo, Wawa Gatheru, Maya Penn and Ryan Berberet.